How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 Know Before You Buy: How to Evaluate the Label

-You’ll have to carefully read labels to make sure you get quality hemp extract oil.
-Below are some tips to help you understand the labels
+You’ll have to read the labels carefully to get quality hemp extract oil.
+Below are some tips to help you understand the labels.

 “Manufactured By” Versus “Manufactured For”

-“Manufactured by” means the company is extracting and producing the product themselves.
-The company is accountable and has the ability to trace extraction hemp used, etc. “Manufactured for” or “Distributed by” means the company is not producing/extracting the product and is not directly accountable for quality.
+“Manufactured by” means the company extracts and produces the product.
+The company is accountable and can trace the extraction hemp used, etc. “Manufactured for” or “Distributed by” means the company is not producing/extracting the product and is not directly accountable for quality.

 USDA Certified Organic